 What’s on the horizon for you, your role and UMB’s talent, inclusion and diversity initiatives?

-It is currently a very busy talent market, across all industries.
-Knowing this, our talent acquisition team has been focused on what sets us apart as an employer.
+UMB continues to experience rapid growth, and having the right talent in place is critical to delivering on our business objectives.
+Knowing this, our talent acquisition team is focused on what sets us apart as an employer.
 We know we’re the right place for people who want a relationship-focused career, want to help all people be successful, care about their communities, and do the right thing even when it’s hard.
 We continue to focus our talent acquisition initiatives on telling the UMB story and recruiting the best talent to support UMB’s current and future goals.

 Tell us about yourself.

-I grew up in St. Joseph, Missouri and went to school at Missouri State University, earning both my bachelor’s and master’s degrees there.
-My husband, Taylor, and I now live in Liberty, Missouri and have a two-year-old son named Sutter.
-We also have two dogs, a Labrador retriever and a corgi.
+I grew up in St. Joseph, Missouri and attended Missouri State University, where I earned my bachelor’s and master’s degrees.
+My husband, Taylor, and I now live in Liberty, Missouri, and we have a five- and two-year-old: Sutter and Nolan.
+We also have two dogs, and spend our time enjoying Kansas City sports, hiking, and soaking up the chaos of two young kids!

 What are your tips for finding a work/life balance?

-First, I think it’s important to not expect the “balance” to be 50-50.
-We all go through phases where our personal life deserves much of our focus, and times where we spend a little extra time at work.
+First, I think it’s important not to expect the “balance” to be 50-50.
+We all go through phases where our personal life deserves much of our focus and times when we spend a little extra time at work.
 Instead of chasing an even balance, I evaluate my priorities at any given point and have the flexibility to adjust them day-to-day.

-Second, I try to practice being in the present moment and focused on the people around me.
-It can be easy to answer an email during a meeting, or check my calendar for the next day while my son is eating dinner—but, we can miss out on so much if we’re always multi-tasking.
+Second, I try to practice being in the present moment and focusing on the people around me.
+It can be easy to answer an email during a meeting or check my calendar for the next day while my kids are eating dinner—but, we can miss out on so much if we’re always multitasking.
+If you let anything absorb all your free time, you’ll come to resent it.
 There will always be things on your to-do list, so simply do the best you can every day and give yourself a bit of grace.

 UMB has long touted that it hires the best people, and they stay with the company, resulting in long-tenured associates with deep expertise.
-In fact, UMB’s average tenure in 2021 was 9.6 years for all associates, which is two times the industry average according to the Bureau of Labor Statistics.
+In fact, UMB’s average tenure in 2024 was 8.15 years for all associates, which is nearly two times the industry average, according to the Bureau of Labor Statistics‡.

 In recent years, we’ve started seeing another trend: boomerang employees.
-Since 2021, more than two dozen UMB associates have resigned, only to return after a short time away.
+These are UMB associates who have resigned, only to return after a short time away.
 A common thread we hear from those associates is that the culture at UMB is second to none.